osherlevi7/dev-swarm/README.md

 ![image](https://user-images.githubusercontent.com/59050392/162619721-118dd81b-efa4-4d6a-b9fc-d122d72b82f0.png)

 ## Swarm project for Test usage.
-### This project implemente a real world scenario of front & back end application which take an users reactions from the front-end and move them to REDIS key/value database, Then move it to .NET worker which's the convertor from REDIS and store the results on postgreSQL
+### This project implemente a real world scenario of front & back end application which take an users reactions from the front-end and move them to REDIS key/value database, Then move it to .NET worker which's the convertor from REDIS and store the results on postgreSQL after the data is stored on postgreSQL the results to the user are sent to Node.js for read only by the client.

-#Services (names below should be service names)
+# Services (names below should be service names)

 * vote

   * bretfisher/examplevotingapp_vote